ajantaGhost/SureTrust_Final_Capstone_Project/README.md

 - Real-time data integration
 - Advanced ML models (XGBoost, Neural Networks)
-- Inclusion of external factors such as seasonality
 - Automated alerts and recommendations
 - Customer segmentation and personalization